Jacksonville Tea Men: History

 The team originated as the New England Tea Men, who joined the North American Soccer League (NASL) as an expansion team for the 1978 season.
-Their owner was the tea company Lipton, who gave the team its unusual name as a dual reference to regional history (the Boston Tea Party) and the company's primary product.
+Its owner was the Lipton tea company, who gave the team its unusual name as a dual reference to regional history (the Boston Tea Party) and the company's primary product.
 The club's run in New England got off to a fairly good start.
-They qualified for the playoffs after finishing tied for first place in their division and averaged about 11,000 fans per game for home dates at Schaefer Stadium in Foxborough, Massachusetts (a home they shared with the NFL's Patriots).
-Their fortunes took a turn the following spring, however, when their leading scorer failed to return from England amidst a contract dispute, and they also lost access to Schaefer Stadium in a legal dispute with the neighboring harness racing track (their lease prohibited events at the stadium during racing days at the track).
-This forced The Tea Men into a last minute relocation to Boston University's Nickerson Field for the 1979 season, where they went on to post a losing record.
-This move and drop-off in performance led to a precipitous decline in ticket sales.
-They were able to return to Foxborough 1980, but under a new, restrictive lease that forced them to avoid conflicts with the race track by playing games at undesirable times such as Monday evenings.
-Ticket sales plummeted even further (including a record setting low of just 254 fans coming to an April home fixture), and Lipton decided to relocate the club to Jacksonville, Florida, drawn in by pledges of season ticket sales of 14,000 seats.
+They qualified for the playoffs after finishing tied for first place in their division and averaged about 11,000 fans per game for home dates at Schaefer Stadium in Foxborough, Massachusetts.
+Their fortunes took a turn in the offseason, however, when the neighboring horse racing track that owned the land on which Schaefer Stadium sat balked at the Tea Men’s plans to host fifteen home games in 1979 that would overlap with racing days (to avoid traffic gridlock and ensure sufficient parking was available in the lots shared by the stadium and track, the stadium’s lease forbade holding events on racing days unless the track owners granted permission).
+Lipton attempted to fight this decision in court, but when a judge ruled in favor of the race track, the club made last-minute arrangements to play its home matches at Boston University's Nickerson Field instead.
+Adding to the team’s woes was the fact that their leading scorer and the league’s reigning MVP, Mike Flanagan, failed to return from England due to contract impasses with both his club there and with New England.
+The relocation and a decline in the team’s performance led to a precipitous drop in ticket sales.
+They were able to return to Foxborough in 1980, but it was under the same restrictive conditions that forced them to avoid conflicts with the race track by playing games at undesirable times such as Monday evenings.
+Ticket sales plummeted even further, including a record-setting low of just 254 fans coming to an April home fixture, and Lipton decided to relocate the club to Jacksonville, drawn in by pledges of season ticket sales of 14,000 seats.

 By attracting the Tea Men, Jacksonville got its first ever professional soccer team, as well as its first major league-level team in any sport.
-Lipton, which had already lost $1 million on its franchise, decided to retain the Tea Men name, not wanting to lose the marketing tie-in or spend any further money on rebranding.
-Many commentators, and even the players themselves, noted the name made no sense in a Florida city with no connection to tea, but it stuck regardless.
-The team made arrangements to host indoor games at Jacksonville Coliseum and outdoor games at the Gator Bowl Stadium.
+Lipton elected to retain the Tea Men moniker, leading many commentators and even the players themselves to comment that the name made little sense in a Florida city with no connection to tea.
+But, the corporation had already lost about one million dollars on this investment, and they did not want to spend more on rebranding or give up the marketing tie-in.
+So, the name and original clipper ship logo both followed the club south.
+They made arrangements to host indoor games at Jacksonville Coliseum and outdoor games at the Gator Bowl Stadium.